Todd & Jana Patterson

 Life and Ministry in Slovakia

 Jana is involved with Narnia Elementary School which is an outreach of our local church.
 About 70% of the students are from unchurched backgrounds.
-Along with teaching first grade English, Jana serves as a “native speaker” for third graders directs English language musicals for first through fifth graders each school year.
-Since our kids no longer attend Narnia, Jana’s involvement helps us stay involved in the school community.
+Along with teaching first grade English, Jana serves as a “native speaker” for third graders, directs English language musicals for first and second graders and teaches religion classes to first graders.
+Since our kids no longer attend Narnia, Jana’s involvement helps us stay connected to the school community.